pminina01/readthedocs/AssemblyVersion-Layout-Renderer.md

 ```
 ## Parameters

 - _name_: the name of the assembly.
 Note will load it.
-If `null`, will find the entry assembly
+If `null`, will find the entry assembly.
+Introduced in NLog 4.3.7

 ## Examples